AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 fluctuations ) in a sea of strong microgeometry

-macroscopically creates the usual "vacuum".
+macroscopically form the usual "vacuum".
 Whether

 this is the case and how it is going, no one knows yet ...